pavelzag/BotZilla/README.md

 # Botzilla

-Botzilla is a simple Telegram bot that allows querying for Bugzilla data using simple text queries.
+Botzilla is a simple Telegram bot that allows querying for Bugzilla data using simple text queries and getting a description of the bug and its corresponding link.
 Currently available the following query fields:

  - user